SMARTlab-Purdue/ros-tutorial-gazebo-simulation/README_full.md

         }
         #endif

 The above code includes a **node handler** to connect to the _roscore_.
 It also defines a **publisher** that will publish messages containing the **illuminance value**.
 Two parameters have been defined: _fov_ (field of view) and range.
-At present only fov is used to indicate the amount of pixels around the center of the image that will be taken into account to calculate the illuminance.
+At present only Field of View (FOV) is used to indicate the number of pixels around the center of the image that will be taken into account to calculate the illuminance.

 3. Create a file named _light_sensor_plugin.cpp_ containing the following code in the src directory of your package: